SmartLever/SmartBots/README.md

-## Smartbots Financial and Crypto
+## Smartbots Financial
-SmartBots Financial is a feature of the SmartBots platform that allows users to create and automate financial trading strategies and apply them to various assets such as Crypto, CFDs, forex, futures, and shares.
+SmartBots Financial is a feature of the SmartBots platform that allows users to create and automate financial trading strategies and apply them to various assets such as CFDs, forex, futures, and shares.

-### Financial: In the current version of the platform the financial trading functionality is designed to work with brokers that offer the MetaTrader 4 platform, such as Darwinex.
+In the current version of the platform the financial trading functionality is designed to work with brokers that offer the MetaTrader 4 platform, such as Darwinex.

 To use the SmartBots Financial platform, users must first create an account with a broker that offers MetaTrader 4, such as Darwinex.
 Once you have an account, you can download and install MetaTrader 4 on your computer.
 Then, you can follow the instructions at the following URL to set up the platform and prepare it for use: https://github.com/paduel/MT_zeromq_vnc_docker.